li-2020-jl/Jialu-Li_Portfolio/final_project_JialuLi.md

   * Know the reason why cases are increasing

-* My approach to identifying representative individuals to interview I plan to find people around me who meet the characteristics of the targeted users to conduct user testing.
+* My approach to identifying representative individuals to interview

+  I plan to find people around me who meet the characteristics of the targeted users to conduct user testing.

-* your interview script：
+* Interview Script：

    Hello, I am a student working on a data storytelling project about the impact of the partial COVID-19 restriction on the entire country.
 I hope to get some input from you by showing you this storyboard of my story.
 Things I hope to find out are:
 Is the diagram confusing for you?